nikospara/nanithing-back/README.md

 Note that it requires the `process-classes` goal, not just `compile`.
 The reason is that at least the `nanithing-jaxrs-interfaces` project needs to be indexed by Jandex, in order to activate the JAX-RS resources that implement those interfaces, and the Jandex goal runs in the `process-classes` phase, which is right after `compile` [by default](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

+## SWAGGER

+Quarkus can expose its API description through an OpenAPI specification.
+You can see the API at `your_domain/swagger-ui` and find its responding .yaml in `your_domain/openapi`.
+For reference you can check the following [tutorial](https://quarkus.io/guides/openapi-swaggerui-guide).